 Discussion regarding 2 players from Idaho joining Utah Lady Grizz Tier Team: There are two tier II girls programs in Idaho, one in Boise and one in Couer D’Alene.
 Only Couer D’Alene has a 14U girls team, Boise has an older team.
 Permission was received from Idaho Hockey President to release them.
 The family feels that it is safer to drive 4 hours to Salt Lake than to drive 8 hours to Couer D’Alene in the winter.
 All girls who tried out and were Tier capable were accepted onto the roster.
 There are 14 and a goalie right now, without the Idaho players.
 Kathleen corrected that the Vipers in Couer D’Alene are not a National Bound Tier team, (although they are Tier) and they have had to combine with another team.
 Neither of the girls attended tryouts for Boise or Couer D’Alene.
 Practices for those teams rotate.
 Kathleen said that she didn’t know if there was room on any of the rosters for these girls, but she did not approve of them coming down to Utah to play at 14.
 Kolin Kleinendorst spoke about the need for a few more girls, because they have the minimum number needed right now.
 Shannon Schmidt motioned to allow the 2 Idaho girls to play with the Utah Lady Grizz.
 Misty seconded.
 There were only 3 opposed, the rest were ayes, and the motion passed.

-Utah Warriors Ice Hockey Program: Review of the USA Hockey Audit of UAHA.
+Review of the USA Hockey Audit of UAHA.
 A UAHA employee and a financial representative who did not work for USA hockey came to audit UAHA.
 There were a few things we need to work on generally: 1- Conflict of interest policies need to be completed in a timely manner for next year, and there are a few still missing that Derrick will get from board members.
 2- There were a few minutes missing from the website.
 There were a few financial items: 1- There needs to be an oversight committee or person looking over Jill’s books.
 That person can be Derrick or another board member.
 There should also be a committee that goes through the finances quarterly.
 2- Jill needs to push the financial information out to the board.
 3- There is an IRS form that needs to be posted online or make a statement online that it is available by request.
 3- They want to know when payments are made directly to the Referee in Chief and the Coach in Chief.
 4- There needs to be a OneDrive or Google Drive with the old records so that they can be transferred if our treasurer changes.
 4- UAHA needs to have a crime/fraud policy through a local insurance broker.
 5- They also recommended a non-USA Hockey audit through a private company.

 Paul Lehman asked what last year’s revenue was.
 Derrick said net total was roughly 44,000.00.
 Paul said he was just curious if there was enough money to be worth insuring.
 Derrick said that the net worth of UAHA was $220,000.00.
 Derrick said he would get a quote for insurance.